-Besides your written work, participation in class will count toward your grade.
-We plan to discuss and even debate issues and solutions with you, rather than just lecture.
-So we'd like you to take the time to familiarize yourself with each week's materials.
-Unless we say otherwise, participation will count for 30% of the grade.
+Besides your written work, attendance and participation in class will count toward your grade.
+We plan to discuss and debate issues and solutions with you, rather than just lecture.
+So we'd like you to take the time to familiarize yourself with each week's materials, especially articles and court cases.
+Unless we say otherwise, attendance and participation will count for 30% of the grade.

-COURSE PLA 6375 March 7, 2017
+COURSE PLA 6375 March 6, 2018

-CLASS I: THE PARTIES AND THE CONTEXT
+VOLUME I: THE PARTIES AND THE CONTEXT